-Assessment item Assessment result Meeting the independent requirements As of the latest certification, Shih Chin-Chuan and Chiu Yung-Ming have not served as accountants for the same client for seven consecutive years.
-2. No mater ial financial interest with the client.
+Assessment item Assessme result Meeting the independent requirements 1.
+As of the latest certification, Shih Chin-Chuan and Chiu Yung-Ming have not served accountants for the same client for seven consecutive years. l as Yes Yes 2.
+No material financial interest with the client.
 Yes Yes 3.
-Avoid an y inappropriate relationship with the client.
+Avoid any inappropriate relationship with the client.
 Yes Yes 4.
-Accounta nts should ensure that their assistants are honest, impartial and independent.
-Yes Yes nts shall not audit and attest the financial statements of the organization they thin the two years prior to the practice.
-Yes Yes 6.
+Accountants should ensure that their assistants are honest, impartial and independent.
+Yes Yes 5.
+Accountants shall not audit and attest the financial statements of the organization the served within the two years prior to the practice. hey Yes Yes 6.
 The name of accountant shall not be used for others.
 Yes Yes 7.
-No sharel nolding in the Company and its affiliates.
-Yes Yes no money lending with the Company and its affiliates, except those under the usiness of the financial industry.
-Yes Yes 9.
-There is a affiliates. no relationship of co-investment or sharing of benefits with the Company and its Yes Yes 10.
-No concu rrent position held in the Company and its affiliates with a fixed salary.
+No shareholding in the Company and its affiliates.
+Yes Yes 8.
+There is no money lending with the Company and its affiliates, except those under normal business of the financial industry. the Yes Yes 9.
+There is no relationship of co-investment or sharing of benefits with the Company and affiliates. its Yes Yes 10.
+No concurrent position held in the Company and its affiliates with a fixed salary.
 Yes Yes 11.
-Not invol affiliates. ved in the management functions in making decisions of the Company and its Yes Yes 12.
-No concu rrent businesses that may cause him/her to lose independence.
-Yes Yes to have relationship of spouse, immediate family members and in-laws or within ees of kinship with the Company's management shall not attest the financial s.
-Yes Yes 14.
-No comm issions related to business were received.
+Not involved in the management functions in making decisions of the Company and affiliates. its Yes Yes 12.
+No concurrent businesses that may cause him/her to lose independence.
+Yes Yes 13.
+Those who have relationship of spouse, immediate family members and in-laws or wit two degrees of kinship with the Company's management shall not attest the financistatements.
+Yes 14.
+No commissions related to business were received.
 Yes Yes 15.
-To date, t here has been no disciplinary action or damage to the principle of independence.
+To date, there has been no disciplinary action or damage to the principle of independent ce.
 Yes Yes